-The rear panel of the Modem features three ports (DSL, Ethernet, and Power), as well as a Reset switch.
+The rear panel of the Modem contains six ports (Ethernet [4], Line, and Power), as well as Reset and Power switches.

-Ethernet Port
+Ethernet Ports

-The Ethernet port is used to connect a computer to the Modem via Ethernet cable.
-The Ethernet port is a 10/100 Mbps auto-sensing port, and either a straight-through or crossover Ethernet cable can be used when connecting to the port.
+The Ethernet ports are used to connect computers to the Modem via Ethernet cable.
+The Ethernet ports are 10/100 Mbps auto-sensing ports, and either a straight-through or crossover Ethernet cable can be used when connecting to the ports.

-DSL Port
+Line Port

-The DSL port is used to connect the Modem to a DSL (Digital Subcriber Line) connection.
+The Line port is used to connect the Modem to a DSL (Digital Subcriber Line) connection.